Generating emission files from raw data#

 fill_nans_value: 0

-Note that an error will be raised if the number of levels in the pre-processed AEMISSIONS files is not consistent.
+An error is raised if the number of levels in the pre-processed AEMISSIONS files is inconsistent.

-Various plugins can be used for various (sets) of species following the same principle.
+Multiple plugins can be used for different sets of species following the same principle.

-More advanced users may add plugins as required for new inputs: see details here
+Advanced users can add plugins for new input types: see details here.

-The bioflux specifications follow the same principles as flux.
-All the examples provided for AEMISSIONS apply to BEMISSIONS, with the addition of emis_type.
+The bioflux component follows the same principles as flux.
+All AEMISSIONS examples apply equally to BEMISSIONS, with the addition of emis_type.